CSDSkilling/iengage/project-files/case-study/Data and AI/RAG Escape Room.md

     </div>
     <div id="puzzle1" class="puzzle">

-        <h3>1.
-What is the primary advantage of using RAG with Azure OpenAI over fine-tuning a model?</h3>
+        <h3>1.What is the primary advantage of using RAG with Azure OpenAI over fine-tuning a model?</h3>

         <label><input type="radio" name="answer1" value="a"> A) RAG requires less computational power</label><br>
         <label><input type="radio" name="answer1" value="b"> B) RAG eliminates the need for training a custom model with your data</label><br>